hellohaptik/docs_haptik/docs/bot-builder/basic/user-says.md

 Your service was *very* good | Your service was **not** good.
 Your service was excellent | Your service was bad

-Now when a user says "Your service was not good", even though the User's intent is very different, because of high similarity of the sentences in both the nodes, it is possible that an Incorrect node may get selected.
+Now when a user says "Your service was not good", even though the User meant something very different, because of high similarity of the sentences in both the nodes, it is possible that an Incorrect node may get selected.

 To avoid this, you can add specific keywords under Negative Responses of